First Principles

 If the function f(x) is sectionally smoot

 is absolutely convergent throughout the entire interval.
-If f(x) has a finite number of jump discontinuities, while '(x) is elsewhere sectionally continuous, the series converges uniformly in every closed subinterval which contains no discontinuities of f(x).
+If f(x) has a finite number of jump discontinuities, while f '(x) is elsewhere sectionally continuous, the series converges uniformly in every closed subinterval which contains no discontinuities of f(x).
 At every point at which f(x) is continuous, the series represents the value of the function f(x), while at every point of discontinuity of f(x) it represents the arithmetic mean of the right hand and left hand limits of f(x).

 10. Maxima and Minima